Chinese Medicine for Pain

 Fibromyalgia and Muscle Pain: Fibromyalgia can lead to muscle pain, and it’s important to use a holistic approach to get to the root of the problem.
 In TCM, treating underlying conditions, as well as treating any dampness, wind, or cold, is an important part of getting relief from the fibromyalgia pain.

 Sports Injuries: Sports injuries can lead to chronic pain, and treating the pain with medication is only putting a temporary fix on the issue.
 If the sports injury results in muscle damage, it’s important to get the proper treatment, such as acupuncture.
+Also energy blockage can occur due to Qi or Blood being stagnant.

 Recommended Natural Supplements: